Psychosynthesis Coaching: Coming Home to Yourself.

 I'm a member of the Holistic Healers Association, the Scientific and Medical Network and am a graduate of Waveform Energetics.

-I'm currently training up for a Diploma in providing therapy for those suffering from boarding school issues.
+I have a Diploma in providing specialist therapy for those suffering from boarding school issues.

 Areas of coaching I deal with